 The Year in Cell Biology: 2020

-We are pleased to present a collection of exceptional papers published over the past year in Journal of Cell Biology (JCB).
-To determine the findings that most captivated our readers, we considered the number of times full-text articles were downloaded in the first three months after their initial publication.
-From a study that demonstrates how cancer cells “reprogram” natural killer cells to facilitate metastasis to work that reveals a role for optineurin and ATG9A in modulating ubiquitin-induced mitophagy, these articles showcase a fraction of the diversity of the JCB community.
+A collection of the diverse research of the JCB community, from how cancer cells “reprogram” natural killer cells to facilitate metastasis to work that reveals a role for optineurin and ATG9A in modulating ubiquitin-induced mitophagy.
 With articles that examine the mechanisms by which microtubules prevent cell rupture during amoeboid migration and the role of proteasome distribution in regulating the GABAergic response switch in neurons, this collection has something for everyone.

 Find the original research articles below and download our magazine with brief summaries and author insight.